Russian court slaps Google and Meta with heavy fines - ExBulletin

 Russian court slaps Google and Meta with heavy fines

-Moscow (AP) Friday’s Moscow court fines Google nearly $ 100 million for not removing content prohibited by local law as Russia seeks to increase pressure on tech giants He fined Facebook’s parent company Meta for $ 27 million.
+Moscow A Moscow court fined Google nearly $ 100 million on Friday and failed to remove content prohibited by local law as Russia tried to put more pressure on technology giants on Facebook.
+Fined $ 27 million to its parent company, Meta.

 The Tagansky District Court ruled that Google repeatedly failed to remove the banned content and ordered the company to pay a fine of about 7.2 billion rubles (about $ 98.4 million).